Microinverters and AC Solar Panels: The Future of Solar Power?

 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

-A micro-Inverter is simply a miniaturised inverter, sized to suit individual solar panels rather than a string of solar modules.
+A microinverter is simply a miniaturised inverter, sized to suit individual solar panels rather than a whole roof of solar panels.

-They aren’t new; they first appeared in the late 1990’s but arguably it was a bit too early and the technology suffered from reliability issues and high prices.
-In the last few years, though, they have re-surfaced and are starting to really take off.
+They aren’t new; they first appeared in the late 1990s, but arguably, it was a bit too early, and the technology suffered from reliability issues and high prices.
+Over the last 15 years, though, they have resurfaced and have really taken off – especially in the United States.

-Around the world there are at least 21 different brands of micro inverters, but in Australia, the most common brand by far (and the only one I’d use) is Enphase.
+Around the world, there are over 20 different brands of microinverters, but in Australia, the most common brand by far (and the only one I’d use) is Enphase.

-Here’s what one of the little fellas looks like next to its conventional alternative, a big, bad string inverter.
+Here’s what one looks like next to its conventional alternative, a string inverter.

 string inverter vs microinverter